mbzzzzz/ConferCal/README.md

    - They can join by pasting the ID on the homepage or opening the link.

 3. **In Call:**
-   - Use the bottom control bar to Mute/Unmute or Turn Camera On/Off.
+   - Use the bottom control bar:
-   - Click "End" to leave the meeting.
+     - Mute/Unmute, Video On/Off, Copy Link, End Call.
+     - **Host Controls**: Kick/Mute buttons for host.
+     - **Recording Control**: Trigger for local screen recording using `MediaRecorder`.
+     - **Reactive Layout**: Scale-aware container for mobile usability.

 ## Dependencies